Guidelines for importing reusable workflows

 The Import Reusable SharePoint 2010 Workflow project template imports all initiation and association forms, but imports only one task form because the code workflow schema only permits one task form.
 Any additional task forms from the original workflow solution are put into the Other Imported Files folder in Solution Explorer.

-Importing Reusable Workflows by Using the Import SharePoint 2010 Solution Package Template
+Import reusable workflows by using the Import SharePoint 2010 Solution Package template

 If you import a reusable workflow by using the Import SharePoint 2010 Solution Package template, you need to consider the following issues: